 If you’re managing a team and you think someone is being bullied, step in and have a chat to them first.
 You may be seeing things that aren’t there, but if you give your staff a safe place to discuss it, you’re more likely to find out what’s going on.

 If there’s something amiss, there are plenty of options available.
 Mediation between both parties might be a good idea, including management.
 A private chat with each party might be a better option.
 If it’s a deeper issue, the Fair Work Commission can step in and provide an official warning.

 Above all else, you need to ensure two things:

-- Your company has a clear stance, policy and procedure for bullying and discrimination
+- Your company has clear stances, policies and procedures to tackle bullying and discrimination

 - Staff receive induction training that covers these issues, so the problems are reduced before they get started.

 Workplace bullying is prevalent in offices across Australia, and it creates issues that can have a negative ripple effect throughout your company.
 It’s up to both staff and managers to control it and ensure everyone feels safe at work together.
-However you tackle it, make sure you’re sending a clear message to everyone across your organisation – bullying is not tolerated.
+However you tackle it, make sure you’re sending a clear message – bullying will not tolerated.

 To learn more about workplace bullying and how to control it as a manager, download our FREE Workplace Bullying e-book today.